Soulsender/Soulsender.github.io/_posts/2023-02-15-reverse-proxy.md

 sudo apt install certbot python3-certbot-nginx sudo certbot --nginx -d server.soulsender.me
 ```

+Keep in mind this will redirect HTTP & HTTPS traffic only.
+If you want to forward *all* traffic (like a minecraft server) then proceed.

 ### VPN
 You need to establish a VPN tunnel to the server you wan to access with the reverse proxy.
 There are a couple different ways of doing this, but I recommend Tailscale or Wireguard.